LeaVerou/lea.verou.me/blog/2025/bluesky-likes/index.md

 That’s an ethical and social expectation, not a legal one (but it will help prioritization, and that’s in your best interest too).

 If you’ve used them, I’d love to see what you do with them!

+_Thanks to [Léonie Watson](https://tink.uk/) for some of the early a11y feedback, and to [Dmitry Sharabin](https://d12n.me/) for helping with the initial API exploration._